The World Skate – ISA Scooter World Championship

 WORLD SKATE – ISA

-World Skate and the International Scooter Association have reached an agreement for the 2019 Barcelona WRG .
+World Skate and the International Scooter Association have reached an agreement for the 2019 Barcelona WRG.
 The World Skate – ISA Scooter World Championship will be hosted at WRG between Friday 5 and Sunday 7 July at Palau Sant Jordi.
 World Skate, a governing body for roller sports are officially recognized by the IOC and are a member of the General Association of International Sport Federations (GAISF).
-The federation have recognised scooters and are working with the ISA.
+The federation have recognised scooters and are working with the ISA, the governing body for scooters.

 CHANGES TO THE CHAMPIONSHIP